The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvltwosection{Cluster Charge} After the full reconstruction is performed, signal clusters, defined in section~\ref{sec:C4_clustering}, are used to measure their collected charge on data.
 As detailed in section \ref{sec:C4_strip_reconstruction} signals from strips and clusters are converted to energy/charge, expressed in terms of electrons, using the gain measured with the internal APV25 calibration circuit, section~\ref{sec:C4_OnlineSW_modules}.

-Cluster charge released in the SVD strongly depends on the track incident angle $\theta$ with respect to the sensors, as shown in figure~\ref{fig:C7_layout_IP_sensors}.
-Sensors in the different $z$ position along the ladders , forward (FW), central, backward (BW), are indicated with increasing index number starting with FW=1, as defined in section~\ref{sec:C2_design}.
-According to their position, sensors see tracks coming from the IP with very different incident angles, as shown in figure~\ref{fig:C7_layout_IP_sensors}, and the distribution of the collected cluster charge reflects this effect.
+The cluster charge released in the SVD strongly depends on the track incident angle $\theta$ with respect to the sensors, as shown in figure~\ref{fig:C7_layout_IP_sensors}, left.
+As defined in section~\ref{sec:C2_design} and shown in figure~\ref{fig:C2_schematic_layout}, sensors in different $z$ positions along the ladders, are indicated with increasing index number starting with 1 for the forward sensor.
+According to their position, sensors see tracks coming from the IP with very different incident angles, as shown in figure~\ref{fig:C7_layout_IP_sensors}, right, and the distribution of the collected cluster charge reflects this effect.

 As an example, in figure~\ref{fig:C7_L3_L6_cluster_energy} the cluster charge for sensors in specific $z$ positions in layer 3 and 6, summed over all $\phi$ ladders, are shown.
 Sensors are numbered as defined in section~\ref{sec:C2_design} indicating the position in the layer, ladder ($\phi$), $z$ position along the ladder with the following convention: L3.2.1 stands for the position in layer 3, ladder 2, sensor 1 (FW) along the ladder.
 L3.x.1 (FW) and L3.x.2 (BW) are shown together with two other layer 6 sensors in the central $z$ position of the ladders, L6.x.2 and L6.x.4.
-As expected, from their position with respect to the IP, and the track incident angle on them, the charge is significantly larger for sensor toward the FW position.
+As expected, from their position with respect to the IP, and the track incident angle on them, the charge is significantly larger for sensors toward the FW position.

 To remove the effects due to the track incidence angle, and verify the correct calibration of the system, the cluster charge rescaled to detector thickness, considering the track length $\ell$ in the sensitive volume, is evaluated.
 This distribution is shown for the previous four sensors in figure~\ref{fig:C7_L3_L6_cluster_energy_norm} and, as expected, it is independent of the sensor location.
-The most probable value (\acrshort{MPV}) for the normalized cluster charge is on average $21000\ \rm e^-$ on the u/P side, for 320 $\mu$m thick sensors.
-Taking into account the large uncertainty ($\sim15\%$) in the absolute APV25 gain calibration (\ref{sec:C4_local_runs}), this measured value is in fair agreement with the expected signal for a \acrshort{MIP}) ($\sim 24000\ \rm e^-$ in a 320 $\mum$ thick silicon sensor).
+The most probable value (\acrshort{MPV}) for the normalized cluster charge is on average $21000\ \rm e^-$ on the u/P side.
+Taking into account the large uncertainty ($\sim15\%$) in the absolute APV25 gain calibration (see section~\ref{sec:C4_local_runs}), this measured value is in fair agreement with the expected \acrshort{MIP} signal in a \qty{320}{\um} thick silicon sensor ($\sim 24000\ \rm e^-$).